-Ignition interlock devices (IIDs) are instruments designed to prevent someone from operating a vehicle when the device finds alcohol on the would-be driver's breath.
-These devices, often installed on vehicles of those convicted of a DUI, essentially are Breathalyzer machines that control the ability to start the car.
-Almost all states have drunk driving laws allowing or requiring judges to order ignition interlock devices in cars operated by certain drunk driving offenders.
+Ignition interlock devices (IIDs) prevent you from operating a vehicle when the device finds alcohol on your breath.
+These devices often get installed on the cars of those convicted of driving under the influence (DUI).
+They're essentially Breathalyzer machines that control the ability to start your vehicle.
+Almost all states have drunk driving laws allowing or requiring judges to order ignition interlock devices in cars operated by certain drunken driving offenders.

-State laws vary greatly when it comes to ignition interlock devices.
-Specific state drunk driving laws should be consulted to find out whether an ignition interlock is mandatory, or within the discretion of the judge in any given case.
+State laws vary when it comes to the ignition interlock requirement.
+Consult specific state drunk driving laws to determine whether an ignition interlock is mandatory or within the judge's discretion in any given case.

 How an Ignition Interlock Device Works

-An ignition interlock device works by measuring the driver's blood alcohol content and disabling the vehicle's ignition if the driver's breath contain alcohol.
-Most IIDs use a lock-out period to prevent starting the vehicle if the device detects more than a low threshold level of blood alcohol content.
+An ignition interlock device works by measuring your blood alcohol concentration (BAC) and turning off your motor vehicle's ignition if your breath contains alcohol.
+Most IIDs use a lock-out period to prevent you from starting your car if the device detects any amount of alcohol in your breath sample.
 The lock-out period typically gets longer with each failed test.

-During "rolling retests," most IIDs signal the need to provide a fresh breath test.
-If, within a certain space of time, the machine does not confirm clean breath, often an alarm will sound or the car's horn will honk to prompt the driver to turn off the vehicle.
-IIDs are not designed to turn off a moving vehicle in the event of a failed retest.
+During rolling retests, most IIDs signal to do a fresh breath test.
+If the machine doesn't confirm clean breath within a specific period of time, an alarm will sound, or the car's horn will honk to prompt you to turn off your vehicle.
+IIDs don't turn off a moving car in case of a failed retest.
 Depending on the system in place, the device may save information relating to the failed retest.

 Discretionary Ignition Interlock Device Laws

-Often, state laws give judges the discretion to order an ignition interlock device for specific classes of convicted drunk drivers, such as first time offenders.
-Under the laws of many states, IIDs may be used for a portion of the period in which the offender's license would be suspended.
+State laws often give judges the discretion to order an ignition interlock device for specific classes of convicted drunken drivers, such as first-time offenders.
+Under ignition interlock laws of many states, IIDs may be used for part of an offender's license suspension period.

-In these situations, qualifying offenders typically must satisfy other sentencing requirements in order to be able to drive with an IID.
-These requirements can include jail or time, probation, payment of a fine, completion of an alcohol treatment program, and a period of full license suspension, amongst others.
+In these situations, qualifying offenders usually have to meet other sentencing requirements to be able to drive with an IID.
+These requirements can include:

 Mandatory Ignition Interlock Device Laws

-- Having a minor in the car at the time of the incident; and
+- Having a minor in the car at the time of the incident

 Ignition Interlock Device Installation and Costs

-States have rules surrounding the installation and inspection of ignition interlock devices.
-Generally, drivers must have the device installed by a state approved installer and must provide proof of installation to the court.
-Often, state law also requires periodic inspections of the device by an approved installer.
+States have rules about installing and inspecting ignition interlock devices.
+Generally, drivers must have the device installed by a state-approved service center and show proof of installation to the court.
+Often, state law also requires periodic device inspections by an approved installer.

-Get Help With Your DUI Case From an Experienced Attorney
+Get Help With Your DWI or DUI Offense From an Experienced Attorney